-Dianna developed a range of projects under this umbrella, while still freelancing for a wide range of clients on other projects and activities.
-Then, in late 2019, Music Theatre Projects Ltd was registered with ASIC, thanks to a small grant from the ACT Government.
-MTPL is now the vehicle for the various projects that have been in development for some time, while WVMT retains its focus on artist training.
+Dianna developed a range of projects with WVMT, while still freelancing for a wide range of clients on other projects and activities.
+In late 2019, Music Theatre Projects Ltd was registered with ASIC, thanks to a small grant from the ACT Government.
+MTPL is now the vehicle for the various projects that have been in development for some time, while WVMT has a focus on artist training.

 In late 1997, I was shortlisted for the director's course at NIDA.
 During the final round of interviews in Melbourne, the head of that institution said to me (emphasising his point by placing his hands wide apart in front of him - with fingertips outstretched): so, you've got a foot in both camps - music (he places one hand to his right) - and drama (placing the other hand to his left).